 - The Recommended International Experiences page is a great resource that provides examples of coherent international experiences based on major and language combinations.

 - Read through the "Planning Your IP International Experience" handout.

 - Make an appointment with an advisor in OIE to learn more about your overseas options.

-- Be sure to speak with the IP advisor in OIE and your major's IP faculty representative before committing to any programs.
+- Be sure to speak with the IP Manager in OIE and your major's IP faculty representative before committing to any programs.